otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 # 02: Express and Postman

-### Application Programming Interface (API)
+## Application Programming Interface (API)

 You have come across different interfaces before.
 For example, **Graphical User Interface (GUI)** and **Command Line Interface (CLI)**.
 An **Application Programming Interface (API)** is a set of rules and protocols that allows different software applications to communicate with each other.

 What is meant by rules and protocols?

 - Communication protocols: The most common communication protocols are **Hypertext Transfer Protocol (HTTP)** and **Hypertext Transfer Protocol Secure (HTTPS)**.
-It is the protocol that is used to send and receive data between different software applications.
+The protocol is used to send and receive data between different software applications.
 - Request methods: The most common request methods are **GET (retrieving data)**, **POST (creating data)**, **PUT (updating data)**, and **DELETE (deleting data)**.
 For example, the **GET** method is used to retrieve data.
 - Data formats: The most common data formats are **JavaScript Object Notation (JSON)** and **eXtensible Markup Language (XML)**.
 - Endpoint URLs: Used to access the different resources.
 For example, `/api/users` is the endpoint URL for accessing the list of users.